vbousquet/pinball-parts/README.md

 # License

-This library is licensed under the GPL-3 (see license file) except the 'Thin Film Interaction' Nodegroup which is licensed CC BY-NC-SA 4.0.
+This library is licensed under the CC BY-SA (see license file) except the 'Thin Film Interaction' Nodegroup which is licensed CC BY-NC-SA 4.0.

 # Credits